On the AJ conjecture for knots: Skein modules and the AJ conjecture

-\textit{Claim 5.} $I_+= I^{(0)}$, i.e. $I_+$ is generated by $\{ f_j\mid j=0,\dots, m\}$.
+\underline{Claim 5}: $I_+= I^{(0)}$, i.e. $I_+$ is generated by $\{ f_j\mid j=N,\dots, N+m\}$.

-\textit{Proof.} We use induction on the degree of $f \in I_+$.
-If the degree of $f < d_0$, then $f\in I^{(1)}$ by Claim 4.
-Suppose the degree of $f$ is $\ge d_0$.
-Dividing $f$ by $f_0$ using the weak division algorithm, the remainder has degree less than that of $f$ and hence belongs to $I^{(0)}$ by induction hypothesis.
-Thus $f \in I^{(0)}$.
+\begin{proof} (of Claim 5) We use induction on the degree of $f \in I_+$.
+If the degree of $f < d_N$, then $f\in I^{(1)}$ by Claim 4.
+Suppose the degree of $f$ is $\ge d_N$.
+Dividing $f$ by $f_N$ using the weak division algorithm, the remainder has degree less than that of $f$ and hence belongs to $I^{(0)}$ by induction hypothesis.
+Thus $f \in I^{(0)}$. \end{proof}

-\textit{Claim 6.} For every $0 \le j \le m$, $f_m$ divides $(1+t)^{m-j} f_j$.
+\underline{Claim 6}: For every $0 \le j \le m$, $f_{N+m}$ divides $(1+t)^{m-j} f_{N+j}$.